 - If the project is on a Tier 1 roadway in the region's freight network (see Connecting Kentuckiana 2050 pg.
 80 for more details on the freight network roadway classification) - Average Annual Daily Traffic (AADT) of the intended roadway intersection or segment to measure existing total volumes of traffic

-The following table features the highest-ranking freight projects.
+On the next page, Figure 17 features the highest-ranking freight projects.
 There are 15 freight projects in the TIP that score at least 9 out of a possible 10 freight points.